UMapx/UMapx/readme.md

 ### Includes special math toolboxes:
 * Wavelet Toolbox.
 Provides wide functionality for the study of discrete and continuous wavelets.
 The toolbox also includes algorithms for discrete one-dimensional and two-dimensional wavelet transforms of real and complex signals.
+* Window Toolbox.
+Includes a set of tools for synthesizing and orthogonalizing window functions.
+It implements discrete short-time Fourier transforms and Weyl-Heisenberg transforms for real and complex signals.
 * Image Processing Toolbox.
 Contains efficient algorithms for processing, correcting and analyzing 32-bit raster images.

 Asiryan Valeriy, © 2015-2019